Since CSS3 came into the world, we’ve encountered web fonts (also known as Web Fonts) on almost every website, whether it’s a WordPress site or not.

 A Few Drawbacks

-The main drawback of using web fonts is slow performance or inconsistent performance.
-These can slow down your site’s loading time as they require requests to remote servers that are not under your control.
+The main drawback of using web fonts is slow or inconsistent performance.
+They can slow down your site’s loading time as they require requests to remote servers that are not under your control.

 They can also create caching validation errors when testing your site with speed testing tools like Pingdom or GTmetrix.

-These errors usually appear under headings like Leverage Browser Caching or Add Expire Headers in various tools, as the Expiry Date given by Google for those fonts is 24 hours.
+These errors usually appear under headings like Leverage Browser Caching or Add Expire Headers in various tools.

-This essentially means that every 24 hours, the cached fonts in the browser’s memory are no longer valid, and your site will fetch them again from Google’s CDN.
+The Expiry Date given by Google for those fonts is only 24 hours.
+This means the cached fonts in the browser’s memory expire daily, and your site will fetch them again from Google’s CDN.

 You can see an example in the image below of a note in this blog (before local font loading) in Pingdom’s test, and in the lower image under the YSlow tab in GTmetrix’s test: